anchpop/wise_mans_haskell/book.md

 # Generalized Algebraic Data Types and Data Kinds

-I'm about to explain some *advanced* Haskell features here.
+We're getting into some *advanced* Haskell features here.
 It's our first foray into Haskell's language extensions, and we're starting off with a good one.
 It's called Generalized Algebraic Data Types, or GADTs for short.
 Hopefully you remember data types, they look like this:

 ```haskell
 data Bool = False | True